josegomezr/josegomezr.github.io/_posts/en/2023-09-15-adventures-with-propshaft.md

 That's not quite intuitive to write in source code...

 To solve this issue, a manifest is usually employed.
-This assets manifest is in essence a dictionary: You look for a source name, and you get the digest-appended name.
+This asset manifest is in essence a dictionary: You look for a source name, and you get the digest-appended name.

 ```
 [Human-readable-name] -> [Name-with-Digest]